All in One

 SOME OF THE STUDIES ON WHICH OUR DNA TEST FOR HEALTH IS BASED.

-24Genetics genetic tests are based on thousands of genetic research studies agreed by the international scientific community.
-Our system selects the research that applies to you (depending on your gender and ethnicity).
-If there is more than one, our algorithm combines them to provide you with the most helpful information for your health and well-being.
+24Genetics genetic health tests are based on thousands of genetic research studies agreed by the international scientific community.
+Our system selects the research that applies to you (depending on your gender and ethnicity) and if there is more than one, our algorithm combines them to provide you with the most helpful information for your health and well-being.
 Here are some examples of genetic research used:

 - Ahmed S et al; Newly discovered breast cancer susceptibility loci on 3p24 and 17q23; Nat Genet; 2009 May;41(5):585-90.